 The 'determined value' of a vehicle owned by the employer is the retail market value thereof, inclusive of VAT but excluding finance charges, as determined by the Minister by regulation, at the time when the employer first obtained the right of use of the vehicle.
 The 'determined value' does not decrease in subsequent years.
-However, should the taxpayer not be the first employee to have use of the motor vehicle, and the taxpayer first obtains the right of the use of the vehicle 12 months or more after the employer first obtained the original value as determined above depreciated by 15% per annum for each completed period of 12 months on the reducing balance method.
+However, should the taxpayer not be the first employee to have use of the motor vehicle, and the taxpayer first obtains the right of the use of the vehicle 12 months or more after the employer first obtained the use of the vehicle, the determined value comprises the original value as determined above depreciated by 15% per annum for each completed period of 12 months on the reducing balance method.